Ky-Want/fs-journal/quizzes/week06.md

 **7.** What is the difference between the `AppState` and the state object within a component?
 <!-- enter you answer in the space below -->
 ```
+AppState can tell you if the app is in the foreground or background, and notify you when the state changes.
+AppState is frequently used to determine the intent and proper behavior when handling push notifications.
+The state object is where you store property values that belongs to the component.
+When the state object changes, the component re-renders.
 ```
 **9.** What is the responsibility of `Services` in our Vue projects?
 <!-- enter you answer in the space below -->